sebasmonia/sqlcmdline/README.md

 ## Custom commands

-The file `commands.scl` can be used to define custome commands, which you also invoke via the prefix `:`.
+The file `commands.ini` can be used to define custome commands, which you also invoke via the prefix `:`.
-These commands are defined one per line, as `:command-name`[space]`you query`.
-You can use Python's `format` syntax to replace placeholders in the query text by something else.
+These commands are defined in the file `commands.ini`, samples are included in the repo.
+You can use Python's `format` syntax to replace placeholders in the query text by something else, which is really flexible as is allows changing the table name or list of fields on each invocation.

-Example 1: if you have this in the file `:top SELECT TOP {0} * FROM {1}` it would be invoked as `:top 5 my_table` and run the query
-`SELECT TOP 5 FROM my_table`

-Example 2: `:logs-username SELECT * FROM MyLogTable WHERE Username = '{0}'` can be invoked as `:logs-username admin` and it will run the query `SELECT * FROM MyLogTable WHERE Username = 'admin'`.
+After the `format` replacements are done, the query is processed "as usual" so you get prompted for `?` placeholders.

 ## Emacs usage tips